 Search services – PRV InterPat

 Searches on PRV's website and in databases such as Swedish Patent Database are done through Internet traffic without encryption.
 Use of the website and search services is anonymous.
 Any registration of data that does occur, for example of keyword variants, is only used internally in order to make search services more user-friendly.
 Searches in Swedish Patent Database are cleared daily.

 It is possible, to a certain extent, to send and receive encrypted emails.
 PRV would like to remind its customers that when an email is sent to firstname.lastname@example.org without encryption, the sender is responsible for the risk that it may not reach PRV, for example, if technical problems occur during transmission, or that the receipt of emails at PRV is delayed, or that the email which reaches PRV is unreadable.
 For that reason, we recommend that applications to PRV are not sent by email.

-What is said during telephone contact with PRV about commissions (consultancy services) or general enquiries is never passed on, except when internal communication is necessary in order to give the customer the best possible service.
+What is said during telephone contact with PRV about commissions (search services) or inventions which are still under secrecy is never passed on, except when internal communication is necessary in order to give the customer the best possible service.
 Spoken information in cases regarding the authority's work – for example, applications for patents or trademark and design protection – must be documented in office notes if the information could be relevant for future processing.
 Office notes result in a written document.
 Such a document is secret or public at PRV depending on in what type of case the information has been given and what type of information it includes.
 See the specific headings above.

-For secure electronic submission and delivery of consultancy services, we recommend PRV InterPat Secure (PIS).
+For secure electronic submission and delivery of search services, we recommend PRV InterPat Secure (PIS).

 PRV InterPat Secure